hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 * `status` - (Optional) The status of the Subscription.
 Possible values are `Active`,`ReceiveDisabled`, or `Disabled`.
 Defaults to `Active`.

+* `client_scoped_subscription_enabled` - (Optional)  whether the subscription has an affinity to the client id.
+Defaults to `False`.

+~> **NOTE:** Client Scoped Subscription can only be used for JMS subscription.

+* `client_id_for_client_scoped_subscription` - (Optional)  Specifies the Client ID of the application that created the client-scoped subscription.

+~> **NOTE:** Client ID can be null or empty, but it must match the client ID set on the JMS client application.
+From the Azure Service Bus perspective, a null client ID and an empty client id have the same behavior.
+If the client ID is set to null or empty, it is only accessible to client applications whose client ID is also set to null or empty.

+* `is_client_scoped_subscription_shareable` - (Optional) Whether the client scoped subscription is shareable.
+Defaults to `true`

+* `is_client_scoped_subscription_durable` - (Optional) Whether the client scoped subscription is durable.
+This property can only be controlled from the application side.

 ## Attributes Reference

 The following attributes are exported: